-- Give advice and support but they should respect your decisions about the care you want. - Make sure you get the correct medicines and treatments. - Ask questions, and write down important information and instructions for you. - Go over the consent form, so you all understand it. - Get instructions for follow-up care, and find out who to call if your condition gets worse.
+- Give advice and support but they should respect your decisions about the care you want - Make sure you get the correct medicines and treatments - Get instructions for follow-up care, and find out who to call if your condition gets worse

-Know about your new medicine...
+Know about your new medicine ...

-- Find out how it will help. - Ask for information about it, including brand and generic names. - Ask about side effects. - Find out if it is safe to take with your other medicines and vitamins. - Ask for a printed prescription if you can't read the handwriting. - Read the label on the bag of intravenous (IV) fluid so you know what's in it and that it is for you.
+- Find out how it will help - Ask for information about it, including brand and generic names - Ask about side effects - Find out if it is safe to take with your other medicines and vitamins - Ask for a printed prescription if you can't read the handwriting - Read the label on the bag of intravenous (IV) fluid so you know what's in it and that it is for you

-Use a quality health care organization that...
+Use a quality health care organization that ...

-- Has experience taking care of people with your condition. - Your doctor believes has the best - care for your condition. - Is accredited, meaning it meets certain quality standards. - Has a culture that values safety and quality, and works every day to improve care.
+- Has experience taking care of people with your condition - Your doctor believes has the best care for your condition - Is accredited, meaning it meets certain quality standards - Has a culture that values safety and quality, and works every day to improve care

-Participate in all decisions about your care...
+Participate in all decisions about your care ...

-- Discuss each step of your care with your doctor. - Don't be afraid to get a second or third opinion. - Share your up-to-date list of medicines and vitamins with doctors and nurses. - Ask if there is a support group for people with your condition. - Tell your doctor and your family about your wishes for life-saving actions, like resuscitation.
+- Discuss each step of your care with your doctor - Don't be afraid to get a second or third opinion - Share your up-to-date list of medicines and vitamins with doctors and nurses - Ask if there is a support group for people with your condition - Tell your doctor and your family about your wishes for life-saving actions, like resuscitation